tushardashpute/elasticsearch_using_TF_ansible/README.md

  - terraform plan
  - terraform apply

-5. This will add the required information to the hosts files as well required for ansible-playbook execution.
-6. Execute the ansible-playbook
+This will create the ec2 instance of t2.micro type and install the elasticsearch and start it as well with the cutom password which we have provided.